hasanahmadl/Software_Engineering/README.md

  Software that is commissioned by a specific customer to meet their own needs.

 Examples: – embedded control systems, air traffic control software, traffic monitoring systems.

+### The good software:
+Good software should deliver the required functionality and performance to the user and should be maintainable, dependable and usable.